 - Private room in a hospital, unless medically necessary.

 - Personal convenience items, such as a telephone or television in your room at a hospital or skilled nursing facility.

 - Nursing care on a full-time basis in your home.

-- Custodial care is not covered by Health Choice Generations unless it is provided in conjunction with skilled nursing care and/or skilled rehabilitation services.
+- Custodial care is not covered by Health Choice Pathway unless it is provided in conjunction with skilled nursing care and/or skilled rehabilitation services.
 “Custodial care” includes care that helps people with activities of daily living, like walking, getting in and out of bed, bathing, dressing, eating, and using the bathroom, preparation of special diets, and supervision of medication that is usually self-administered.

 - Homemaker services.